slcs-jsc/airs/README.md

 The binaries will remain in the src/ directory.

+## License

+The AIRS Code Collection is distributed under the GNU GPL v3.
+Software libraries distributed along with this software package may have their own licenses and copyrights, please see corresponding documentation.

 ## Contact

 We are interested in sharing the AIRS code for research applications.

 Please do not hesitate to contact us if you have any further questions:

 Dr. Lars Hoffmann

-Forschungszentrum Jülich
-Jülich Supercomputing Centre
+Jülich Supercomputing Centre, Forschungszentrum Jülich
-52425 Jülich
-Germany

 e-mail: l.hoffmann@fz-juelich.de

-## License

-The AIRS Code Collection is distributed under the GNU GPL v3.
-Software libraries distributed along with this software package may have their own licenses and copyrights, please see corresponding documentation.